©© Léa Scappini

 • What clothes should I choose before I leave?

-Thin under-gloves preferably merino wool for comfort
+Thin under-gloves, preferably in merino wool for greater comfort.

-Gloves: half-gloves, half-slippers for optimum protection
+Gloves: half-gloves, half-slippers for optimum protection.

 Sunglasses: category 4 for optimum UV protection

-A face mask to prevent fogging
+A mask to avoid fogging

 A choker